cathymmeng/linkedin/README.md

 <h3>Cucumber JVM with Gradle and Geb Skeleton</h3>

-This is a cut down version of: https://github.com/geb/geb-example-cucumber-jvm
+This is a self exploratory example of automation framework build up on geb(selenium) & cucumber

+Prerequisite to run:
-You will need to have Java and Firefox installed on your system and system path.
+Java and Firefox installed on your system and system path.
+Change credentials on login_steps.groovy >> test data to be relocated to login.groovy under src/test/resources/fixture

+This practice reflects good practice of below:
+1.Web application automation testing on Geb and Selenium, thru programming language of Groovy 2.Data driven
+3.Page Object Model

 From a command line run:
 ```
-  ./gradlew cucumber
+  ./gradlew cathyLinkedin
 ```
 From windows run:
 ```
-   gradlew.bat cucumber
+   gradlew.bat cathyLinkedin
 ```